OpenIsraeliSupermarkets/israeli-supermarket-scarpers/README.md

 Status: [![Scheduled Tests](https://github.com/erlichsefi/israeli-supermarket-scarpers/actions/workflows/test-suite.yml/badge.svg?event=schedule)](https://github.com/erlichsefi/israeli-supermarket-scarpers/actions/workflows/test-suite.yml)

 Notice:
-- Berekt, MegeMarket and Quik are flaky!
+- Berekt and Quik are flaky!
 They will not fail the testing framework, but you can still use them.
 - some of the scrapers site are blocked to be accessed from outside of israel.

 --------